IT-REX-Platform/template-microservice/README.md

 The DTOs are used to transfer data between the GraphQL controller and the service layer.
 The entities are used to persist data in the database.
 This is done to separate the data transfer from the data persistence.
 This is a common approach in Spring Boot applications as it can happen that we want to store more data in the database than we want to transfer to the client or vice versa.

 ### Exception package
+**Location**:src/main/java/de/unistuttgart/iste/gits/{service_name}/exception

 This package is used for exception handling.
 Note that with GraphQL, the exceptions are not thrown directly, but are wrapped in a `GraphQLException`, which is different that from the usual Spring Boot approach.

 More information can be found in the [Exception package](src/main/java/de/unistuttgart/iste/gits/template/exception/package-info.java).

 ### Persistence package
+**Location**:src/main/java/de/unistuttgart/iste/gits/{service_name}/persistence

 This package contains all classes that are used to persist data in the database.
 This includes the entities, the mapping logic between entities and DTOs, as well as the repositories.

+This package handles the calls to the database and defines the database entities.
+It is structured into three sub-packages:

+#### 1. entity
+This package contains the database entities.

+#### 2. repository
+This package contains the interfaces to the database, also known as Data Access Objects (DAOs), used to perform various database operations.
+Note that these interfaces may sometimes be empty, especially when the default methods provided by the Spring Framework are sufficient for the required operations.

+#### 3. mapper
+The 'mapper' package is responsible for the mapping logic between the database entities and the data types defined in the GraphQL schema.
+Specifically, it maps the database entity classes to the corresponding classes generated from the GraphQL schema.

+This structure helps organize the database-related components of the project, making it easier to manage and maintain.

 More information can be found in the [Entity package](src/main/java/de/unistuttgart/iste/gits/template/persistence/entity/package-info.java) and the [Repository package](src/main/java/de/unistuttgart/iste/gits/template/persistence/repository/package-info.java).

 ### Service package
+**Location**:src/main/java/de/unistuttgart/iste/gits/{service_name}/service

 This package contains all classes that are used to handle the business logic of the microservice.
 Services are annotated with the `@Service` annotation.
 Services contain only business logic and delegate the data access to the persistence layer (repositories).

 More information can be found in the [Service package](src/main/java/de/unistuttgart/iste/gits/template/service/package-info.java).

 ### Validation package
+**Location**:src/main/java/de/unistuttgart/iste/gits/{service_name}/validation

 This package should contain the *class-level* validation logic, i.e. the validation logic that is not directly related to a specific field, e.g. validation if an end date is after a start date.